Holden Torana: LH

 The L34 option, which was first seen in 1975, proved to be fast and successful, yet fragile, in Australian touring car racing.
 It was eventually superseded by the evolutionary A9X option made available in the LX Torana series in 1977.
-The A9X was delivered with a standard 5.0, but used the L34 motor in races which was developed by Repco for the LH SL/R 5000 H.O.
+The A9X road car was delivered with a standard L31 5.0 V8 (detuned to comply with emissions laws), but used the L34 motor in races which was developed by Repco for the LH SL/R 5000 H.O.
 L34.
 The A9X version of the Torana had a larger 10-bolt Salisbury differential with disc brakes and had the option of the Borg Warner Super T10 four-speed.
 Hardly any cars were delivered with Super T10 option, so in effect the immortalized A9X was a pretty stock car with a better differential and suspension.
 The LH Torana in L34 form won the Bathurst 1000 touring car race with Peter Brock and Brian Sampson in 1975 and with Bob Morris and John Fitzpatrick in 1976, with the L34 motor being fitted to the A9X, so in effect winning with that car, as well.